 Road transport: Reducing CO2 emissions from vehicles

 Road transport contributes about one-fifth of the EU's total emissions of carbon dioxide (CO2), the main greenhouse gas.
-CO2 emissions from road transport increased by nearly 23% between 1990 and 2010, and without the economic downturn growth could have been even bigger.
+While these emissions fell by 3.3% in 2012, they are still 20.5% higher than in 1990.
 Transport is the only major sector in the EU where greenhouse gas emissions are still rising.

-Light-duty vehicles - cars and vans - are a major source of greenhouse gas emissions, producing around 15% of the EU's emissions of CO2.
+Light-duty vehicles – cars and vans – produce around 15% of the EU's emissions of CO2.

-Legislation adopted in 2014 laying down the modalities of the 2020/2021 targets asks the Commission to come forward with post-2020 targets by the end of 2015.
-The intention is to ensure that CO2 emissions from light-duty vehicles continue to be reduced while giving the automotive industry the certainty it needs to carry out long-term investments and develop innovative technologies.
-Any proposal of future targets will be based on a thorough assessment of their economic, social and environmental impacts.
+Legislation requires the Commission to propose post-2020 targets by the end of 2015.
+The aim is to cut emissions further while giving the automotive industry the certainty it needs to carry out long-term investments and develop innovative technologies.

 CO2 labelling of cars